byuflowlab/Aeroelasticity.jl/docs/src/index.md

 Author: Taylor McDonnell

 **Aeroelasticity.jl** is a modular multi-fidelity aeroelastic analysis and simulation package.
-The intent of this package is to facilitate defining and simulating the behavior of both 2D and 3D aeroelastic systems, though this package may also be used to construct general monolithic coupled systems.
+The intent of this package is to facilitate defining and simulating the behavior of both 2D and 3D aeroelastic systems, though it may also be used to model other coupled systems.

 ![](assets/section-simulation.gif)